-Also external, and frequently used to avoid "ejector" action as with pendulums and sliders, is the detached Pin method with a short extension line from the towing ring.
+Also external, and frequently used to avoid "ejector" action as with pendu-lums and sliders, is the detached Pin method with a short extension line from the towing ring.
 A split pin makes a handy end for the rudder line, and this is so arranged to come in-line with a tube in the bottom of the fuselage so that just a little tension is required to pass a locking pin through and into the tube.
 When the towline is slackened and the ring detaches itself from the hook, the weight of the line is sufficient to withdraw the locking pin and the rudder trips over to turn trim.
-Two points need to be watched with this system, the first that the tube is not placed too far behind the C.G. to affect the launch, and secondly, that the free rudder line be held in some way after the launch and not allowed to thrash about in the airflow around the tailplane.
+Two points need to be watched with this system, the first that the tube is not placed too far behind the C.G. to affect the launch, and secondly. that the free rudder line be held in some way after the launch and not allowed to thrash about in the airflow around the tailplane.

 For modification to older gliders or kit models without provision for an autorudder, the Direct system is simple and effective, if not quite as good as the pin or sliding methods.
 Two short lengths of dowels in the fin and rudder are linked on the one side by a rubber band tensioner, and held on the other side by an extension of the towline.
-So that the line can release easily from the dowels, the actual loop should be a slip knot and care should be taken to see that it will come undone without needing a tug on the line.
+So that the line can release easily from the dowels, the actual loop should be a slip knot and care should be taken to see that it will come undone without needing a tug on amount of offset it will need for the desired turn, and small low aspectthe line.